 Caltech Now Requires AP Exam Scores for College Admissions

-In a first, Caltech now requires AP or IB exam scores for college admissions.
+This year, Caltech has become the first undergraduate program in the U.S. to require AP or IB exam scores for college admissions.
 Learn why the policy changed, which tests count, and how to sharpen your application.

-California Institute of Technology (Caltech) has just made a bold move in college admissions: it’s now the first university in the U.S. to require Advanced Placement (AP) or Higher Level International Baccalaureate (IB) exam scores as part of the application process.
+The California Institute of Technology (Caltech) has just made a bold move in college admissions: it’s now the first university in the U.S. to require Advanced Placement (AP) or Higher Level International Baccalaureate (IB) exam scores as part of the application process.
 While most colleges have leaned into test-optional policies post-pandemic, Caltech is taking a dramatically different route, one that could change how future STEM students prepare for elite university admissions.

 A First in College Admissions: Caltech’s New AP and IB Score Requirement